ivotron/quiho-popper/paper/paper.md

 application, in particular feature importance, is used as a proxy to characterize hardware and low-level system utilization behavior.
-The relative importance of these features constitutes what we refer to as an _inferred resource utilization profile_ (IRUP). @Fig:hpccg-irup shows an example of an IRUP for an application.
-Each feature in this relative ranking corresponds to a microbenchmark for a subcomponent of a system (e.g. floating point unit, virtual memory, etc.).
-Thus, this profile captures the resource utilization pattern of an application which can be used to automatically validate its performance behavior across multiple revisions of its code base, making _quiho_ an approach to characterizing application performance that is resilient to code refactoring.
+The relative importance of these features constitutes what we refer to as an _inferred resource utilization profile_ (IRUP).

-In this article, we demonstrate that _quiho_ can successfully identify performance regressions.
-We show (@Sec:eval) that _quiho_ (1) obtains resource utilization profiles for application that reflect what their codes do and (2) effectively uses these profiles to identify induced regressions as well as other regressions found in real-world applications.
+In this article, we demonstrate that our approach successfully identifies performance regressions by showing (@Sec:eval) that _quiho_ (1) obtains resource utilization profiles for application that reflect what their codes do and (2) effectively uses these profiles to identify induced regressions as well as other regressions found in real-world applications.
 The contributions of our work are:

-  * Insight: feature importance in SRA models (trained using application-independent performance vectors) gives us a resource utilization profile of an application without having to look at the code.
+  * Insight: feature importance in SRA models (trained using application-independent performance vectors) gives us a resource utilization profile (an IRUP) of an application without having to look at the code.

   * An automated end-to-end framework (based on the above finding),